+<Figure 2 here please>

-Three water impoundment structures were built in the early 20th century in the upper part of the watershed for drinking water supply and hydropower but only the highest, Matafao Reservoir, was ever connected to the municipal water system and has since fallen out of use (Tonkin & Taylor International Ltd., 1989) (Figure 1).
-The dam at point FG1 has filled with bedload sediment and flows over the spillway even at the lowest flows.
+Three water impoundment structures were built in the early 20th century in the upper part of the watershed for drinking water supply and hydropower, but none are in use and the one at FG1 is filled with sediment.
 We assume the other reservoirs are similarly filled with coarse sediment and are not currently retaining fine suspended sediment.
-A full description of stream impoundments is in Appendix 1.
+A full description of stream impoundments is in Appendix A.

-Methods
+3. Methods

+The equations used to accomplish Objectives 1-3 are described in sections 3.1-3.3, and the field methods to measure precipitation, discharge, SSC and SSY are described in section 3.4.

+3.1 Objective 1: Compare SSC and SSYEV for disturbed and undisturbed subwatersheds

-The suspended sediment yield (SSY) in Faga'alu stream was measured at three sampling points that drain key land covers we hypothesized would have different SSY: FG1 drains undisturbed forest in The UPPER subwatershed (watershed boundary to FG1), FG2 drains undisturbed forest and the quarry in the LOWER_QUARRY subwatershed (between FG1 and FG2), and FG3 drains undisturbed forest and the village in the LOWER_VILLAGE subwatershed (between FG2 and FG3) (Table 1).
+Stream discharge (Q) and suspended sediment concentrations (SSC) and yields (SSY) were measured during both storm and interstorm periods at three sampling points that define three subwatersheds with different land covers.
+The UPPER subwatershed drains undisturbed forest and is sampled at point FG1; the LOWER_QUARRY subwatershed is sampled at FG2 and includes the forest and quarry between FG1 and FG2; the LOWER_VILLAGE subwatershed is sampled at FG3 and drains undisturbed forest and the village between FG2 and FG3 (Figure 1; Table 1).
 FG3 is also the watershed outlet for the TOTAL watershed.

+3.1.1.
+Calculation of SSYEV
-Calculating suspended sediment yield from individual storm events (SSYEV)

-SSYEV at FG1, FG2, and FG3 were calculated by integrating continuous estimates of SSY, calculated from measured or modeled water discharge (Q) and measured or modeled suspended sediment concentration (SSC) (Duvert et al., 2012):
+SSY during individual storm events (SSYEV) were calculated for each sample location by integrating continuous estimates of SSY, calculated from measured or modeled water discharge (Q) and measured or modeled suspended sediment concentration (SSC) (Duvert et al., 2012):